 Through the application, patients with thalassaemia will also have the opportunity to actively participate in TIF activities, learn interesting scientific news and have direct access to the rich educational material and the publications of the Federation.

-The application will be released initially in Greek and English by the end of October, through the Google Play Store for Android devices and the App Store for iOS devices, respectively.
+The application will be released initially in Greek and English, through the Google Play Store for Android devices and the App Store for iOS devices, respectively.
 More languages will follow soon.

 The « THALIA Mobile App » has been developed in the framework of the four-year activity program (2018-21) of TIF « Thalassemia in Action » (THALIA) and is co-financed by the Third Health Programme of the European Union.